 - Minimum font size 11, with line spacing 1.1 and reasonable margins

-- Up to four pages, with the budget as an additional appendix
+- Up to three pages, with the budget as an additional appendix

 - Use headings where possible - you could follow these sections: